mnot/I-D/draft-nottingham-rfc8615bis.md

 Well-known URIs are registered on the advice of one or more Experts, with a Specification Required (using terminology from {{!RFC8126}}).

-The Experts' primary considerations in evaluating registration requests are:
+The experts' primary considerations in evaluating registration requests are:

  * Conformance to the requirements in {{well-known}}
  * The availability and stability of the specifying document
  * The considerations outlined in {{sec}}

-IANA will direct any incoming requests regarding the registry to this document and, if defined, the processes established by the expert(s); typically, this will mean referring them to the registry Web page.
+IANA will direct the senders of any incoming registry requests to this document and, if defined, the processes established by the expert(s); typically, this will mean referring them to the registry Web page.

-Upon publication, IANA should:
+Per this document, IANA has:

+ * Updated the registration procedure to Specification Required.
-* Update the status of all existing registrations to "permanent".
+ * Added a "Status" column to the registry and marked all of the existing registrations as "permanent".

 ## The Uniform Resource Identifier (URI) Schemes Registry {#register-scheme}

-This specification adds a field to the registration template of the Uniform Resource Identifier (URI) Schemes Registry, with the name "Well-Known URI Support" and a default value of "-".
+This specification adds a field to the registration template of the "Uniform Resource Identifier (URI) Schemes" registry, with the name "Well-Known URI Support" and a default value of "-".

 If a URI scheme explicitly has been specified to use well-known URIs as per {{well-known}}, the value changes to a reference to that specification.
 Initial values not equal to "-" are given in